Who am I in my horses eyes?

 Spending time well with horses is a maxim Jacquie has adopted from Bent Branderup and the definition of this for her is developing a calm friendly and trusting horse/human relationship as a priority over other goals.

+Her approach aims to unite the horses physical and mental wellbeing as she strongly believes that training any movement at the expense of physical or mental well-being is just not ok.
 It’s not what you do, it’s the way that you do it that really matters.
 Training must never become mechanical as good training is all about artistry and craftsmanship but always supported by a solid background of science.

 Jacquie thinks that both horse and human must enjoy their training time together.

-#kindhorsetrainer #spendingtimewellwithhorses
+#kindhorsetrainer #spendtimewellwithhorses